16 Different Types of Prickly Pear Cactus (With Pictures)

 Fruit Color: | Purple |

 Named for the fact that it is commonly found in regions of Texas, the Texas prickly pear forms in thickets and can achieve a height of 5 feet.
-It has a central trunk, although this may lay flat rather than upright, and the Texas prickly pear has yellow flowers and purple fruits.
+It has a central trunk but can lay flat rather than upright.
+The Texas prickly pear has yellow flowers and purple fruits.

 16. Tuberous Prickly Pear